 Our office works closely with L&S administrators to determine annual CAP allocations based on available CAP funding and the number of full-time L&S employees in all departments.
 Decisions are primarily based on an ongoing assessment of existing L&S computer capacity and the business-related computing needs of all L&S faculty and staff.
 CAP recipients may elect to retain their current computer, and they will be returned to the CAP list for the next annual replacement cycle.

 Following this assessment, we purchase a number of standard desktop computers.
 CAP recipients may choose a laptop or to upgrade their desktop computer beyond the CAP standard; however, these funds must be from departmental, grant, or other university funding sources—-personal funds cannot be applied to L&S hardware purchase.

 All capable computers replaced through CAP will be reconfigured for the College’s “cascade” program.
 If the reclaimed computer is able to run the current L&S image, LSITO will remove any existing data, install the latest L&S image, and re-deploy the machine to an appropriate L&S unit.
 All obsolete computers will be surplussed according to College policy.

 Purchases for New Hires

 The College generally provides new hires with a computer and appropriate software as dictated by terms articulated in an “offer of employment” letter.
-We advise new hires to use the established Computer Purchasing Process to create an E-Quote to expedite the purchasing process.
+We advise new hires to use the established Computer Purchasing request form to expedite the purchasing process.